-Wine-tasting courses, wine therapy treatments, concerts in wine cellars, walks through vineyards, sampling the local gastronomy, a wine information centre… Outdoor activities for all ages, including cycle touring, kayaking, canyonning, hiking, bird-watching, experimental archaeology, hot-air balloon rides, caving, activities involving the Spanish fighting bull… An all-round cultural programme including festivities of interest to tourists such as the fair and fiestas of Pedro Romero, and the Easter week commemorations in Ronda and Arriate.
+Wine tasting courses, vinotherapy treatments, concerts in wineries, walks in vineyards, tastings of local cuisine, a wine visitors’ centre… Outdoor activities for all ages, including cycle touring, kayaking, canyoning, hiking, bird-watching, experimental archaeology, hot-air balloon rides, caving, observing the Spanish Fighting Bull… A wide-ranging cultural programme including festivities of interest to tourists such as the fair and fiestas of Pedro Romero, and Easter traditions in Ronda and Arriate.

 How to get there

 The Wine Route is served by various international airports nearby.
 Jerez airport (Cadiz) is a little over 100 kilometres away; and the airports of Seville and Malaga are at a distance of 125 kilometres.
 Major ports nearby are Algeciras (about 100 kilometres), Malaga (118 kilometres) and Cadiz (around 150 kilometres).
 It also has a variety of road connections from Cadiz, Cordoba, Granada, Malaga, Marbella and Seville.